- Ministry of the Solicitor General

 • You can understand, interpret, and apply relevant legislation such as the Ministry of Correctional Services Act, Social Work and Social Service Work Act, Personal Health Information Protection Act, etc., as well as acquire knowledge of, and apply, operational policies and procedures

 • You can liaise with clients, correctional staff, and community support services

-• You are able to connect and build rapport with a diverse client population with varied cultural, ethnic, and educational backgrounds as well as complex needs
+• You are able to connect and build rapport with a diverse client population with varied cultural, ethnic, and educational backgrounds

 • You have advanced written communication skills to prepare case notes, assessments, and progress and statistical reports